Rishi-hub/LangChain-Mastery-w-Ollama-OpenAI-API/README.md

 rm -rf .venv -r
 ```

-### Ollama
+### Ollama Setup

-The course can be run using OpenAI or Ollama.
-If using Ollama, you must go to [ollama.com](https://ollama.com/) and install Ollama for your respective OS (MacOS is recommended).

-Whenever an LLM is used via Ollama you must:
+- [Download and install Ollama](https://ollama.com/) for local LLM inference.
+- Pull the desired Llama models, e.g.:
+    ```sh
+    ollama pull llama3.2:3b
+    ```

-1. Ensure Ollama is running by executing `ollama serve` in your terminal or running the Ollama application.
-Make sure to keep note of the port the server is running on, by default Ollama runs on `http://localhost:11434`
+- Ensure Ollama is running by executing `ollama serve` in your terminal or running the Ollama application.

-2. Download the LLM being used in your current example using `ollama pull`.
-For example, to download Llama 3.2 3B, we execute `ollama pull llama 3.2:3b` in our terminal.
+- Take note of the server port, by default Ollama runs on `http://localhost:11434`

+### Backend API

+- Navigate to `/api` and start the FastAPI server:
+    ```sh
+    uv run uvicorn main:app --reload
+    ```
+- API docs are available at `http://localhost:8000/docs`
+- Streaming test notebook: `streaming-test.ipynb`

+### Frontend App

+- Navigate to `/app` and start the development server:
+    ```sh
+    npm install
+    npm run dev
+    ```
+- The app runs at `http://localhost:3000`

+---

+Thanks for checking out my work.
+This repository is my attempt to gain hands-on experience with LangChain and modern AI tooling to build full-stack agent applications from design to deployment using proprietary and open-source LLMs.
+Would appreciate any feedback and comments.